Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

   - Any task enqueued on the queue runs parallel to the original host-thread.
 So the host threads does not wait for its completion and can do other tasks in parallel.
   - The task enqueued on the queue must be synchronous in nature
   - All the tasks enqueued on the queue will be completed in the order it is enqueued (strict in-order execution).
-  - The task enqueued on a queue is like a callable, can generally expressed by a C++ lambda
+  - The task enqueued on a queue can be any C++ Callable, which can conveniently expressed by a C++ lambda
   - When a synchronous task is enqueued on a queue, an event (``xrt::queue:event``) is returned.
 The event can be used for multiple purposes, such as:

        - The host-thread can wait on that event to synchronize with the ``queue::enqueue(task)`` from where the event was generated.